shankars99/shankars99/README.md

 - Hi, I’m @shankars99
 - I’m interested in ML, Blockchain, and Cloud
+- I'm also a community advocate for Chainlink India
+- Joining UMass Amherst MS CS in 2022 Fall
 - I’m the architect and head dev for https://github.com/StorkNet which is a Offchain Decentralized Data Querying Oracle Protocol intended to decouple data from the tightly coupled EVM-Chain architecture to allow for Cross-Chain-Data-Transfers, Reduction of gas fees, and create a queryable data model for EVM Contracts by making the state-machine aka Ethereum stateless. tl;dr basically an EVM database like mongoDB

 <!---